U.S. charges seven in wide-ranging Chinese hacking effort | Technology

 U.S. Assistant Attorney General for National Security John Demers said on Wednesday that the Malaysian defendants were in custody but were likely to fight extradition.
 The Justice Department said it has obtained search warrants this month resulting in the seizure of hundreds of accounts, servers, domain names and "dead drop" Web pages used by the alleged hackers to help siphon data from their victims.

 The Department said Microsoft Corp had developed measures to block the hackers and that the company's actions "were a significant part" of the overall U.S. effort to neutralize them.
-Microsoft did not immediately return a message seeking comment.
+The company acknowledged this in a statement that applauded government officials for "taking action to protect our customers."

 ALSO READ